Data and action need to go hand in hand in the new world.

 KPIs and coaching that worked well 10 years ago won’t work in the same way and we won’t know if the same drivers will move your core KPIs in the same way.

-understanding of this in her book Data Driven.
-Sales teams can move from looking at their numbers (descriptive) to understanding what drives their numbers (diagnostic), to forecasting outcomes (predictive) through to interventions that will change outcomes
+a great understanding of this in her book Data Driven.
+Sales teams can move from looking at their numbers (descriptive) to understanding what drives their numbers (diagnostic), to forecasting outcomes (predictive) through to interventions that will change

-(prescriptive).
-This involves the same mental shift from leadership that is needed in new markets like the IoT, since your data scientists and BI teams can provide the data but they need your business insight and leadership to drive change through the sales
+outcomes (prescriptive).
+This involves the same mental shift from leadership that is needed in new markets like the IoT, since your data scientists and BI teams can provide the data but they need your business insight and leadership to drive change through

 We are already seeing products and services offering the capability to understand your leads, customers, and forecast your opportunity pipeline better, but sales leaders also need to step back and think how they can adapt to bring value from this information.